stephenhodgkiss/extract-translation-text-from-php-js/README.md

 The extraction process caters for you using single or double quotes in the function calls.

 If your text contains a single quote, then you need to escape them in both PHP and JS instances, regardless if you wrap the text in single or double quotes.

+Make sure you also do this on any translated files.

 Examples